Global shifted potentials for moduli stacks of sheaves on Calabi-Yau four-folds: Introduction

 \section{Introduction}

-This paper, similar to the first part \cite{BSY}, is concerned with construction of Lagrangian distributions for $-2$-shifted symplectic structures.
+This paper is concerned with construction of Lagrangian distributions for $-2$-shifted symplectic structures.
 Just as in \cite{BSY} the shifted symplectic structures are $\mathbb C$-linear, while Lagrangian distributions are $\mathbb R$-linear.
 The Lagrangian condition is satisfied with respect to the imaginary part of the $\mathbb C$-linear symplectic structure, and, in addition, there is a negative definiteness requirement with respect to the real part.

 These choices originate in the notion of anti-self-dual instantons on Calabi--Yau $4$-folds proposed by Donaldson and Thomas in \cite{DT}.
 The idea of using shifted symplectic structures defined by Pantev, To\"en, Vaqui\'e and Vezzosi in \cite{PTVV13}, is due to Dominic Joyce, and it was partially implemented in \cite{BoJ13}.